Third-order Analysis of Channel Coding in the Small-to-Moderate Deviations Regime

-Since binary hypothesis testing (BHT) is closely related to several information-theoretic problems, and admits a CLT approximation that is similar to that of channel coding \cite{polyanskiy2010Channel}, BHT is a topic of some interest in this work.
-Refined asymptotics of BHT receive significant attention from the information theory community.
-When the type-I error probability is a constant $1-\alpha \in (0, 1)$ independent of the number of samples $n$ (i.e., in the Stein regime), the minimum achievable type-II error probability $\beta$ is a function of $\alpha$ and $n$, and a CLT approximation to the type-II error exponent, $-\log \beta_{\alpha}$, appears in \cite[Lemma~58]{polyanskiy2010Channel}.
-In \cite[Th.~18]{moulin2017log}, Moulin refines \cite[Lemma~58]{polyanskiy2010Channel} by deriving the $O(1)$ term in the type-II error exponent.\footnote{There is a typo in \cite[eq.
+Since binary hypothesis testing (BHT) is closely related to several information-theoretic problems and admits a CLT approximation similar to that of channel coding \cite{polyanskiy2010Channel}, BHT is a topic of some interest in this work.
+Refined asymptotics for BHT receive significant attention from the information theory community.
+If the type-I error probability is a constant $1-\alpha \in (0, 1)$ independent of the number of samples $n$ (i.e., in the Stein regime), the minimum achievable type-II error probability $\beta$ is a function of $\alpha$ and $n$, and a CLT approximation to the type-II error exponent, $-\log \beta_{\alpha}$, appears in \cite[Sec.~2]{strassen} and \cite[Lemma~58]{polyanskiy2010Channel}.
+In \cite{strassen}, Strassen considers testing $P^{\otimes n}$ against $Q^{\otimes n}$ and identifies the skewness term in the type-II error exponent.
+To do this, he relies on the Edgeworth expansion given in \eqref{eq:Edge}, below.
+In \cite[Lemma~58]{polyanskiy2010Channel}, Polyanskiy \emph{et al.} extend Strassen's result to the case of independent but not necessarily identical distributions but do not derive a bound on the skewness term.
+In \cite[Th.~18]{moulin2017log}, Moulin refines \cite[Lemma~58]{polyanskiy2010Channel} by deriving the skewness term in the semistrong non-lattice and lattice cases.\footnote{There is a typo in \cite[eq.
 (6.8)]{moulin2017log}.
 The sign of the third term in \cite[eq.
-(6.8)]{moulin2017log} should be plus rather than minus.} In the LD (or Chernoff) regime, where both error probabilities decay exponentially, the type-I and type-II error exponents appear in e.g.,\cite[eq.~(11.196)-(11.197)]{cover}.
+(6.8)]{moulin2017log} should be plus rather than minus.} In the LD (or Chernoff) regime, where both error probabilities decay exponentially, the type-I and type-II error exponents appear in, e.g.,\cite[eq.~(11.196)-(11.197)]{cover}.
 A second-order MD analysis of BHT appears in~\cite{sason2012moderate}.
 In \cite[Th.~11]{chen2020lossless}, Chen \emph{et al.} derive the third-order asymptotic expansion of the type-II error probability region in the CLT regime for composite hypothesis testing that considers a single null hypothesis and $k$ alternative hypotheses.
 The second-order term in their result includes an extension of the $Q^{-1}(\cdot)$ function to $k$-dimensional Gaussian random vectors.